-Hitachi Vantara To Acquire REAN Cloud
+Hitachi Vantara to Acquire REAN Cloud

-SANTA CLARA, Calif., July 24, 2018 (GLOBE NEWSWIRE) -- Hitachi Vantara (http://www.hitachivantara.com/), a wholly owned subsidiary of Hitachi, Ltd. (TSE:6501), today announced its intent to acquire REAN Cloud LLC, a global cloud systems integrator, managed services provider and solutions developer of cloud-native applications across big data, machine learning and emerging internet of things (IoT) spaces.
+SANTA ANA, CA, July 25, 2018 - (JCN Newswire) - Hitachi Vantara, a wholly owned subsidiary of Hitachi, Ltd. (TSE: 6501), announced its intent to acquire REAN Cloud LLC, a global cloud systems integrator, managed services provider and solutions developer of cloud-native applications across big data, machine learning and emerging internet of things (IoT) spaces.

 Founded in 2013, REAN Cloud has quickly been recognized as a leading cloud systems integrator, earning the status of AWS Premier Consulting Partner and Microsoft Azure Silver Partner.
 REAN Cloud's deep hyperscale expertise and industry-leading infrastructure-as-code REAN Cloud Accelerator Platform enable highly automated, intelligent, scalable and secure cloud adoption and managed services.
 These services focus on delivering client business outcomes with significantly faster realization of business value.
 With 47Lining's capabilities (acquired by REAN Cloud last year), REAN Cloud also delivers customized solutions for IoT analytics, predictive analytics and machine learning, allowing customers to more quickly unlock new business opportunities.